 As stated above, a domestic violence offence can include a broad range of crimes that range in severity.
 In fact, domestic offences do not necessarily need to be physical in nature, rather one must feel threatened by the actions of the offender.
 From bodily harm to verbal personal threats, any form of abuse in a domestic relationship that can make the victim apprehend violent attacks is categorized in the domestic violence category.

 Although prevalent in today’s society the nature of these offences is considered severe due to the perceived a threat to the community.
 Hence, the Court will enforce strict penalties for all domestic violence related matters.

-If you are facing domestic violence related charges, please contact our domestic violence lawyer based in Sydney & Parramatta to arrange a FREE consultation.
+If you are facing domestic violence related charges, please contact our domestic violence lawyer based in Sydney & Parramatta to arrange a first consultation.

 Depending on the severity and the nature of the domestic offence committed, penalties could include anything from a fine to a gaol sentence.
 The penalties for domestic violence offences are found in various sections of the Crimes Act 1900 (NSW) and the Crimes (Domestic And Personal Violence) Act 2007 and are outlined below.

 - Common Assault: Although a fine (which must be paid within 28 days of judgement) is the most commonly imposed penalty by the Court, the maximum penalty for someone who is found guilty of common assault can be a gaol sentence for up to 2 years.

 - Assault Occasioning Bodily Harm: Classified as a table 2 offence, Assault Occasioning Bodily Harm, if heard in a District Court, can get the offender a maximum penalty of 5 years of imprisonment.